DharatiiPatel/ds-intern-challenge-submission/README.md

 - Aug 5 Lead summary email looks like a demo spike, then a duplicate.
 - Team name casing differs (product vs Product).
 - Confidence shows up as n/a text in one row.
-- One missing user rating.
+- One user rating is missing.
 - Aug 7 is missing two source slices.
 - Feedback clustering has a small sample.
 - Aug 7 Support review policy change makes that day hard to compare with other days.